kuddai/blog/_drafts/2016-9-26-saddle-splitter.md

 And while it is true that these two networks ($f_{W_{1-N}}, f_A$) can represent the same transformations, linear ones.
 It is not true that they have the same loss surfaces, see the proof via contradiction below.

 <side>Not sold on this proof.
-It shares a parameter through the layers, which seems like a red herring to the original argument!?</side>
+It shares a parameter through the layers, which seems like a different thing to the original argument!?</side>
 > Consider $f(w) = W_3W_2W_1 = 2w^2 + w^3$, where $W_1 = [w, w ,w]$, $W_2 = [1, 1, w]^T$ and $W_3 = w$.
 Then, let us collapse the model as $a:= W_3W_2W_1$ and $g(a) = a$.
 As a result, what $f(w)$ can represent is the same as waht $g(a)$ can represent(i.e. any element in $\mathbb R$) with the same rank restriction.
 Thus with the same reasoning, we can conclude that every local inimum of f(w) corresponds to a local minimum of $w=0$.
 However, htis is clearly false, as $f(w)$ is a non-convex function with a local minimum at $w = 0$ that is not a global minimum, while $g(a)$ is linear (convex and concave) without any local minima.

 ### Saddle breaking